aNerdInTheHand/birthday/index.md

 No matter, the torrential rain was maritime

 So back we went home but the sleep strike went on

 The nights had drawn in and by god they were long

+But it wasn't your fault, you had energy to burn

+And your brain was exploding with new things to learn

+We looked on one day, faces proud and amazed

+As you went from a reclined position to raised

+"Our boy can sit!" we shouted with glee

+Then you turned on your heels and started to flee

+"He's crawling, he's crawling!" we couldn't believe

+"He's going to be walking by Christmas Eve!"

+One day we walked in to your nursery to find

+You stood with a mischievous glint in your eye

+All of these changes in such a short time

+You grew up so fast it was almost a crime

+And no you weren't sleeping but you were adored

+Even if you became easily bored

+Winter was coming and now we deduced

+To nursery it was time you were introduced

+---

+### Chapter 4 - Family Christmas